Pleasant Grove, Utah: Early relations with Native Americans

 The original name of the city was Battle Creek.
 It was named for a massacre which took place there in 1849 between Mormon settlers and a small band of Ute Indians, wherein all the male Utes were massacred when Brigham Young believed the natives had stolen some of his horses (which were found before the attack on the Utes occurred).
 The settlers later decided they needed a more uplifting name and began calling their town Pleasant Grove after a grove of cottonwood trees located between Battle Creek and Grove Creek, near the current-day intersection of Locust Avenue and Battle Creek Drive.
 A monument with a plaque describing this battle is located at Kiwanis Park, at the mouth of Battle Creek Canyon.

 During the Walker Indian War in the 1850s, citizens built a fort with walls two or three feet thick and six feet tall that occupied an area the size of sixteen city blocks.
 The settlers in the area at the time built homes inside the fort.
 While the fort no longer stands, memorial cornerstones were erected by local historians.
 The northeast monument was erected near the intersection of 100 North and 300 East streets.
 The northwest monument was erected four blocks west of that point at 100 West Street and the southeast monument erected four blocks south at 300 South Street.
 The southwest monument would have been located near 300 South 100 West, the area is now occupied by a large parking lot and retail store.

-Recent events
+Media appearances

 This city was one of the filming locations for Universal's 1995 film Gold Diggers: The Secret of Bear Mountain.

-Also some filming of Stephen King's "The Stand".
+Portions of the 1994 television series The Stand, adapted from the Stephen King novel, were filmed in Pleasant Grove.